Sduibek/fixtlang/README.md

    If you know of a better program or other useful ones, please let me know.

-5) Some files have been renamed, others merged, and others are brand new with Fixt.
+<b>3)</b> Some files have been renamed, others merged, and others are brand new with Fixt.
 If you compare folders, that's why you will see these differences.
    Please use these filenames, so that filenames match with Fixt.
 If you don't, users will get errors and probably crashes too!

- The full list of new dialig files compared to a Vanilla installation is at the bottom of this text file.
+New dialog files and filenames compared to a Vanilla installation:

-"ASSBLOW" is now named "KALNOR"
+ - ASSBLOW is now named KALNOR

-"BLADE" contents copied to "INBLADE".
+ - BLADE contents copied to INBLADE.
 They are duplicate of each other, and this is intentional.

-"BOSASIS" is now named "BOSASIST"
+ - BOSASIS is now named BOSASIST
-"BOSDOCTR" was wiped, it's not needed.
+ - BOSDOCTR was wiped, it's not needed.
-"BOSLORI" is now named "BOSLORRI"
+ - BOSLORI is now named BOSLORRI

-"BVBROKEN"
+ - BVBROKEN

-"BVLAD" contents are now in "BV2VAULT"
+ - BVLAD contents are now in BV2VAULT

-"COW" contents are now in "BRAHMIN"
+ - COW contents are now in BRAHMIN

-"CRVNTEAM" is new, it's from Restoration Mod by Wasteland Ghost.
+ - CRVNTEAM is new, it's from Restoration Mod by Wasteland Ghost.
 Caravan team members once arrived at destination.

-"DARL" contents are now in "DARREL" (it was just a duplicate anyway)
+ - DARL contents are now in DARREL (it was just a duplicate anyway)

-"DEMOCOMP" contents are now in "DEADCOMP"
+ - DEMOCOMP contents are now in DEADCOMP

-"DEMODOG" contents are now in "ALLDOGS"
+ - DEMODOG contents are now in ALLDOGS
-"DOG2"    contents are now in "ALLDOGS"
+ - DOG2    contents are now in ALLDOGS
-"DOGMEAT" contents are now in "ALLDOGS"
+ - DOGMEAT contents are now in ALLDOGS

-"GENGHOUL" contents are now in "HOTGHOUL"
+ - GENGHOUL contents are now in HOTGHOUL

-"GENLOCK" contents are now in "LOCKER"
+ - GENLOCK contents are now in LOCKER

-"GHOUL" contents are now in "MANAGER"
+ - GHOUL contents are now in MANAGER

-"HHOOKER" contents are now in "HHOOKERA"
+ - HHOOKER contents are now in HHOOKERA

-"JER" contents are now in "JEREM" (it was just a duplicate anyway)
+ - JER contents are now in JEREM (it was just a duplicate anyway)

-"JUNKDOG" contents are now in "ALLDOGS"
+ - JUNKDOG contents are now in ALLDOGS

-"LORRAINE" is now used instead of the various files with misspellings of her name.
+ - LORRAINE is now used instead of the various files with misspellings of her name.

-"RAIDGRD" was wiped, it was just a duplicate.
+ - RAIDGRD was wiped, it was just a duplicate.

-"SENTRY" is new, it's from Restoration Mod by Wasteland Ghost, it's a BoS Paladin after invasion.
+ - SENTRY is new, it's from Restoration Mod by Wasteland Ghost, it's a BoS Paladin after invasion.

-"STRANGER" is new, Mysterious Stranger's lines used to be in GENCHAT
+ - STRANGER is new, Mysterious Stranger's lines used to be in GENCHAT

-"STUDENT" is new, it's for Fixt so that trainees at Brotherhood actually respond to being clicked on.
+ - STUDENT is new, it's for Fixt so that trainees at Brotherhood actually respond to being clicked on.

-"MAXDISK" is new, it's for Fixt.
+ - MAXDISK is new, it's for Fixt.
 Holodisk from General Maxson (Brotherhood of Steel).
-[Entries pulled from ARTIFACT.MSG] "SOPDISK" is new, it's for Fixt.
+[Entries pulled from ARTIFACT.MSG]
+ - SOPDISK is new, it's for Fixt.
 Holodisk from Sophia (Brotherhood of Steel).
-[Entries pulled from ARTIFACT.MSG] "REGDISK" is new, it's for Fixt.
+[Entries pulled from ARTIFACT.MSG]
+ - REGDISK is new, it's for Fixt.
 Holodisk for the Regulators quest with Jon.

-6) For the files TRAIT.MSG, PERK.MSG, PRO_MISC.MSG, EDITOR.MSG, you must use the versions from the *subfolders* within GAME folder!
+<b>4)</b> For the files TRAIT.MSG, PERK.MSG, PRO_MISC.MSG, EDITOR.MSG, you must use the versions from the *subfolders* within GAME folder!
 The naming of the files should be clear, but please ask me if you have questions.
 Usually they are not much different; you can compare which parts differ with BeyondCompare.

  - Please translate both copies of the files.
 Either of them can be chosen by user during install so they both need to be translated.
 There should be 3 subdirectories; one each for Trait Names, Addiction Titles, and Exit Grid Descriptions.

-7) Files from DIALOG folder you can safely leave un-translated.
+<b>5)</b> Files from DIALOG folder you can safely leave un-translated.
 This includes files from the demo:

  - BAKA
  - BARSTOW